mrthomware/1.Projects/Simple_Calculator_Project/Simple_Calculator_Project_PM/5.Ideas and Brainstorming/Notes Comments.md

 By providing a space for additional notes and comments, you can capture a more holistic view of the brainstorming session, including subjective perspectives and nuanced insights that might otherwise be overlooked.

 ---
-Here’s how the notes and comments section can be applied in the context of the Simple Calculator Project's brainstorming session on enhancing user experience:
+# Applied to the Simple Calculator Project

 ---

-### Notes/Comments
+# Notes/Comments

 #### General Observations
 - **Session Dynamics**: The session was highly engaging, with active participation from all attendees.
 The use of the round-robin technique ensured that everyone contributed ideas, and the atmosphere was positive and collaborative.
 Participants appeared energized and enthusiastic about the potential improvements to the calculator.